Lukáš Vlček

-Lukáš Vlček (born 27 February 1982) is a Czech politician and businessman who has served as Czech Minister of Industry and Trade in Petr Fiala's Cabinet since October 2024 and as first vice-chairman of Mayors and Independents since July 2022.
+Lukáš Vlček (born 27 February 1982) is a Czech politician and businessman who served as Czech Minister of Industry and Trade in the Cabinet of Petr Fiala from October 2024 to December 2025.
+He has served as first vice-chairman of Mayors and Independents since July 2022.
 He has been both a member of the Chamber of Deputies of the Czech Republic and mayor of Pacov since 2021.
 Vlček previously served as a representative of the Vysočina Region from 2012 until 2021.

 Early life and education

 Vlček was born on 27 February 1982 in Pelhřimov.
 He graduated with a master's degree in regional development and administration at Masaryk University, Faculty of Economics and Administration.
 Since 2006, he has been the deputy chairman of the board of the joint-stock company Sompo, which provides comprehensive services in the field of waste management.
 Vlček has also been a member of the board of directors of the Pevak Pelhřimov cooperative since 2006, which deals with the sale of water and the management and maintenance of waterworks facilities.
 He later became an executive and partner with a stake in the private consulting firm WHV Projekt.